 In early 2016, we shared our three-year equity plan, identifying increased engagement and investment in immigrant and refugee communities among the Foundation's priorities.
 Since then, Federal actions on immigration -- including executive orders that restrict visitors, immigrants, and refugees to the U.S; detentions of DACA youth, their parents, and others in Oregon and throughout the country; and a series of ICE raids in the Northwest -- have served as catalysts for several foundations in Oregon, urging us into action.
-We're pleased to share one way we're moving forward together: by launching the Oregon Immigrant & Refugee Funders Collaborative in partnership with Meyer Memorial Trust, MRG Foundation, and The Oregon Community Foundation.
+We're pleased to share one way we're moving forward together: by launching the Oregon Immigrant & Refugee Funders Collaborative in partnership with Meyer Memorial Trust, MRG Foundation, Pride Foundation, and The Oregon Community Foundation.
 The purpose is to create a coordinated, collaborative, and nimble funding approach to address emerging and urgent issues impacting immigrants and refugees in the state, and to support local organizations responding to these issues.
 A common application form is available here as a Word document.

 Funding Structure and Process“No Wrong Door”